rashmeetchhabra12/User-Payout-Management/README.md

    - `status = pending`
    - `advance_paid = false`
 2. For each sale:
-   - compute `10%` advance
+   - calculate `10%` of earning
-   - create advance payout with `success`
+   - create an advance payout
-   - mark sale advance as paid
+   - mark the sale as advance-paid
-   - credit wallet
+   - credit the wallet
-   - create ledger entry
+   - write a ledger entry

+Idempotency is enforced using the `advance_paid` marker on each sale.

 ### C. Reconciliation

 Rules:

-- Sale can be reconciled only once
+- A sale can be reconciled only once.
-- Allowed statuses are `approved` and `rejected`
+- Only `approved` and `rejected` are valid reconciliation states.

 Computation:

 - If `approved`: `earning - advance_paid_amount`
 - If `rejected`: `-advance_paid_amount`

-Example from assignment:
+Example from the assignment:

 | Sale Status | Earning | Advance Paid | Final Adjustment |
 |---|---:|---:|---:|